gruns/blagoblag/content/drafts/rust-modern-programming-language.rst

 done.

-Finally, Rust/Cargo make deployment easy by emitting statically linked binraries.
+Finally, Rust/Cargo make deployment easy by emitting statically linked binaries.
 Simply ``cargo build --release`` and do what you want with the binary, e.g. ``scp`` to your server and run.

 Coming from the worlds of Python, Ruby, Java, or Go there's so much to love